benwarnerDigitalArts/3Dworks/dpa8070/principlesOfAnimation/README.md

 ### Appeal:

 #### The stylized animation in this movie mimics the apperance of a comic book, adding bold lines in all characters' movements and expressions.
 This is most effective in emphasizing some facial expressions during close-ups.
 Enlarged eyes and other facial features further increases appeal.
-Lastly, each Spider Person is giving unique characteristics to set them appart from each other for a more interesting dynamic.
+Lastly, each Spider Person is given unique characteristics to set them appart from each other for a more interesting dynamic.

 ![appeal](https://benwarnerdigitalarts.github.io/3Dworks/dpa8070/principlesOfAnimation/images/appealExs.PNG)

 ### Secondary Action, Moving Hold:

-#### The main action in this scene is the movement of the train, where as the secondary action is in the subtle movements of the fabrics on Miles Morales.
+#### The main action in this scene is the movement of the train, whereas the secondary action is in the subtle movements of the fabrics on Miles Morales.
 The hoodie strings exhibit the most noticeable secondary movement.

 #### Additionally, the subtle fabric movements display the principle of "moving hold", where Miles is standing still and the little bit of motion prevents him from seeming lifeless.